-If the test results are above the EU maximum limits applicable for the foreseen feed use of the products, the cargo cannot be used in feed.
+If the test results are above the EU maximum limits applicable for the foreseen feed use of the products, the cargo cannot be used in food or feed.
 The suppliers and the authorities shall be duly and quickly informed as per applicable local regulations or rules.
 If the results are confirmed, the relevant authorities and the EFISC-GTP management should be informed.

-5.3.
+6.3.
 When purchasing maize and/or maize co-products on an in or ex-warehouse basis

 Each batch/cell of the cargo in the warehouse will be sampled.
-The batch tested cannot be physically delivered to EU locations of customers as long as the analysis results are unknown or if results are not compliant with EU maximum limits for aflatoxins in feed materials.
+The batch tested cannot be physically delivered to EU locations of customers as long as the analysis results3 are unknown or if results are not compliant with EU maximum limits for aflatoxins in feed materials4.
 The stored batches will remain in quarantine pending the results.
 If the whole batch in the warehouse is not accessible for sampling, a sampling plan shall be made and documented, that covers the accessible part of the batch.
 The part of the batch that has not yet been sampled and tested, should be monitored once it's possible and safe to get access.
+See Annex 4 for sampling rules.